ThalesGroup/chaos-engine/docs/markdown/Experiment_Modules/gcp_compute_experiments.md

 After the experiment is finished, Chaos Engine will perform a [Compute instances.get] operation against the specific instance name it experimented upon.
 While most other metadata will remain the same, the new version of the instance will have a new unique identifier that needs to be updated locally for future experiments.

+### Remove Firewall Tags from Instance

+Removing firewall tags from an instance will block the flow of traffic into the instance.
+This can simulate a network availability issue for the one specific instance.
+This experiment is only applicable to instances that are not part of instance groups.

+#### Mechanism

+API: [Compute instances.get], [Compute instances.setTags]

+The latest tags and their fingerprint are fetched using the [Compute instances.get] API.
+The fingerprint is used along with an empty set of tags in the [Compute instances.setTags] API.

+#### Health Check

+API: [Compute zoneOperations.get], [Compute instances.get]

+The operation status from the original `setTags` operation is checked.
+If the operation is completed, the instance data is retrieved and the contents of the tags are compared.
+If the original tags that were fetched during the experiment startup match the current tags, the experiment is considered complete.
+Tag order is irrelevant in this comparison.

+#### Self Healing

+API: [Compute instances.get], [Compute instances.setTags]

+The new tag fingerprint is retrieved using [Compute instances.get], and the original tags from setup are pushed back using [Compute instances.setTags].

 [GCP Compute SDK for Java]: https://github.com/googleapis/google-cloud-java
 [Google Cloud Instance Metadata Server]: https://cloud.google.com/compute/docs/storing-retrieving-metadata